What Does It Take to Fall in Love?

-People can fall in love over time, but most often it is sudden, developing quickly.
-It is called falling in love because it seems beyond control—a little like falling down.
-Or tripping over something.
+People can fall in love over time, but often it is sudden, developing quickly.
+It is called "falling in love" because it can seem beyond control—a little like falling down or tripping over something.
 It often comes at the wrong time, people tell me, and sometimes plainly with the wrong sort of person.
-It is not a voluntary process.
+It is not, in other words, a voluntary process.

 One ordinarily thinks of romantic love as starting quickly, but developing further over time during a courtship that may last months.
 At the other extreme, there is the phenomenon of love at first sight.
 I have heard men and women speak of this so frequently that I know that it exists.
 But most of the time, even then, falling in love is not literally at first sight.

 Let me report one example of this experience:

 A man came to a party and immediately noticed a woman at the other end of the room.
 She was talking animatedly with a group of other young people.
 She was dressed nicely.
 And she laughed in a certain kind of way.
 When I spoke later on to that man, he did not spontaneously describe her further, but when I asked, it turned out he had noticed other things about her.
 She moved in a certain way, and listened to the others she was talking to in a certain way.
 He felt she was even standing in a certain, attractive way.
 He thought, watching her from across the room, that she looked like she had gone to an Ivy-league college—judging from her dress and make-up.
 Growing impatient with me, he summed it all up.
 “She looked wonderful, and I fell in love with her right away.”